-Helpful guide in identifying and maintaining your transmission
+Helpful tips for identifying and maintaining your transmission

 This Dr Diesel Tech Tip is concerned with identifying and maintaining the Ford C6 transmission as used in industrial applications.
 Your comments are welcome.

-Additional differences include if it is behind a gas or diesel engine (the ratios are different), if it has an emergency brake, the depth of the oil pan, and if a two or three speed unit.
+Additional differences include whether it is behind a gas or diesel engine (the ratios are different), if it has an emergency brake, the depth of the oil pan, and if it is a two or three-speed unit.

 Which fluid should I use?